pramberg/MayaToPainter/README.md

 ## Known bugs
 * You can't exit Maya properly if an instance of Painter is running that was started from this plugin.

-## Disclaimer
-This plugin was written a long time ago, and I don't consider any of it to be of particularly good quality.
-But since I no longer have access to Maya or any recent version of Substance Painter, I can't verify any changes made to this plugin.
-That's why the code is mostly as it was back then, with a few fixes here and there to keep it alive.
-With that said, if there is anyone out there with access to these programs who wish to continue this project, I welcome any support.